DOSYCORPS/pocketwatch-api/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name | "", optional | A descriptive name for your timer.
+name | "" | A descriptive name for your timer.
 Is not required to be unique.
-Can contain spaces. url | no default, required | The full URL that your timer will request ( only http or https schemes are supported ) method | GET | The HTTP method your timer will use to request your URL.
-Must be one of GET or POST. unit | no default, required | The unit to count interval time in.
-Must be one of "second", "minute", "hour", "day", "week", "month" count | no default, required | The number of unit times between intervals for your timer.
-Must be positive whole number greater than or equal to 1 duration_unit | no default, required | The unit to count total timer duration in.
-Must be one of "second", "minute", "hour", "day", "week", "month" duration_count | no default, required | The number of duration units your timer will exist for.
+Can contain spaces. url |  required | The full URL that your timer will request ( only http or https schemes are supported ) method | "GET" | The HTTP method your timer will use to request your URL.
+Must be one of GET or POST. interval |  required | The unit to count interval time in.
+Must be one of "second", "minute", "hour", "day", "week", "month" interval_count |  required | The number of unit times between intervals for your timer.
+Must be positive whole number greater than or equal to 1 duration |  required | The unit to count total timer duration in.
+Must be one of "second", "minute", "hour", "day", "week", "month" duration_count |  required | The number of duration units your timer will exist for.
 Must be positive whole number greater than or equal to 1

 <aside class="success">